Skip to main content

 • Token hasn't expired

-• Server expects the token format you're using
+• Server expects the header name and token format you're using

 Reconnection (SSE)